Slomó Köves: Activity

 On May 2, 2012 he was appointed by the Hungarian Minister of Defense at the time, Csaba Hende, as Chief Rabbi of the Hungarian Forces.
 Csaba Hende said he has high hopes for cooperation.
 "During my work over the past two years, I have met a very committed, noble-minded patriot in the person of Shlomo Koves," said the minister.

 In 2015, the rabbi house in Mád was completed.
 The village of Mád is the starting point for the 150-kilometer “Trail of the Wonder-Working Rabbis” pilgrimage, which takes visitors through 10 towns, rich in Jewish history, in Hungary's Tokaj-Hegyalja region.
 Köves has been active in reigniting Jewish life in this area, where Jewish communities were left decimated after the Holocaust.

 In 2014, Rabbi Köves helped find some 103 lost Hungarian Torah scrolls in Russia; the scrolls are presumed to have been stolen from Hungarian Jews, most of whom had been deported to Auschwitz 70 years earlier.

 Also in 2017, Köves and Rabbi Baruch Oberlander published two books each with 19 segments of the Talmud that had been previously translated into Hungarian, the first-ever extensive translation of the Jewish sacred text.
 It was at this time that EMIH under Köves’ leadership also opened Hungary's first kosher slaughterhouse, one of Europe's largest.
 Csengele is “the only kosher slaughterhouse for geese in Europe” and provides kosher foie gras to countries around the world.

 Rabbi Köves and EMIH have been active in charity via a number of ventures including the Olajág elderly homes and the Cedek soup kitchen, which provides 1,500 hot meals daily to those in need, as well as other assistance, from medical intervention to support for children's homes.
+In 2022, EMIH, in cooperation with the Federation of Jewish Communities of Ukraine, opened a kosher camp on the Lake Balaton to house hundreds of Jewish Ukrainian refugees.